BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/data_quality_obs_procedurelog.md

 **Observation**: Our analysis is limited to procedures and payments recorded in 2024, excluding any payment activity from January/February 2025 that might apply to late-2024 procedures.

 **Impact**: This timing limitation may artificially depress payment metrics for procedures performed in late 2024, particularly December.
+This creates a "right-censoring" effect where recent procedures appear to have lower payment rates simply because their payment cycle is incomplete.

 **Recommendation**: Re-run analysis in Q2 2025 to capture delayed payments for Q4 2024 procedures and establish a more accurate year-end performance baseline.
+When interpreting 2024 metrics, consider stratifying by procedure age or focus on procedures with sufficient time for complete payment processing (e.g., Jan-Sep 2024).

 ## Payment Linkage Timing Anomalies